 9) Organic Root Vegetables

-Root vegetables, such as carrots are incredibly nutrient dense and easy to digest.
+Root vegetables, such potatoes, onions, parsnips and carrots are incredibly nutrient dense and easy to digest.
 In addition, 1-2 raw carrots a day can be a digestive “helper” and can help detoxify excess estrogen and endotoxin in the colon that can slow down digestion and transit time.

 10) Organic Butter and/or ghee